wahid1099/wahid1099/README.md

 ### Connect with me:

-- 🔭 I’m currently working on Fiverr
+- 🔭 I’m currently Studiyng
 - 🌱 I’m currently learning Software Devlopement
 - 👯 I’m looking to collaborate on react
 - 🤔 I’m looking for help with Aws